top of page

 iPhone 17

-The cameras are also improved with a 48MP Main Camera, a 48MP Ultrawide Camera, and an 18MP Front Camera with a square sensor, which allows landscape selfies while holding the phone in portrait mode.
+The cameras are also improved with a 48MP Main Camera, a 48MP Ultrawide Camera, and a 24MP Front Camera with a square sensor, which allows landscape selfies at 18MP while holding the phone in portrait mode.

 The design doesn't change at all for the base iPhone 17, other than maybe thinner bezels around the display, but it does have the new N1 wireless chip and faster 40W charging, allowing 0-50% in just 20 minutes.
 So, overall, it's a significant step up for the go-to iPhone.